Robert Palmer (computer businessman): Digital Equipment Corporation restructuring

 From 1993 to 1998, Palmer undertook numerous restructurings, massive layoffs of more than 60,000 people, and plant closings, in an effort to remain competitive.

 In 1993, Mitsubishi agreed to manufacture Digital's new Alpha 21066.

 In 1994, Digital sold its Rdb database software operations to Oracle Corporation.

 In 1995, Digital and Raytheon formed a multiyear, multimillion-dollar agreement to upgrade the onboard computer of the US Navy's E-2C Hawkeye aircraft.

+On 30 August 1995, Digital announced the sale of their text terminals business to SunRiver Data Systems, who changed their name to Boundless Technologies in August 1996.

 In 1997, Digital sold its printing systems business to Virginia-based GENICOM.

 In 1997, Digital sued Intel, accusing it of using some of Digital's patented technology to develop the Pentium microprocessor.
 Intel countersued, accusing Digital of violating 14 Intel patents.
 To settle the litigation, Digital sold its semiconductor production operations to Intel in 1998.

 In 1997, Digital sold its networking business to Cabletron.

 On 13 November 1997, Palmer announced that the corporate strategy would focus on the Internet in Enterprise Computing.